p4lang/p4c/license-details/README.md

 # Linux Foundation review of P4.org software licenses in published code

 In early 2024 P4.org became part of The Linux Foundation.
-In November 2024 the Linux Foundation appointed someone to do a quick review of software licenses in the public repositories in the https://github.com/p4lang organization.
+In November 2024 the Linux Foundation designated a licensing specialist to do a quick review of software licenses in the public repositories in the https://github.com/p4lang organization.

 They recommended a fairly light-weight mechanism to make the software